scality/spark/README.md

 Pull the docker spark-worker image on the servers you want to act as a spark node.

 ```
-#docker pull patrickdos/spark-worker
+[root@node01 ~]# docker pull patrickdos/spark-worker
 ```

 Pull the docker spark-master image on a server ( could be a spark node ).

 ```
-#docker pull patrickdos/spark-master
+[root@node01 ~]# docker pull patrickdos/spark-master
 ```

-i.e of worker starting script for 6 nodes:
-/ring/fs/spark/ should be a distributed file-system since the nodes should have access to the same DATA. ( could be a NFS or a SOFS connector ).
-/var/tmp should be a location with at least 10GB.
-For the moment you have to set the IPs manually.
-So you have to edit it and put the IPs accordingly.
+### Starting the spark cluster
 Warning:
 If you choose SOFS, TACO is mandatory, otherwise, will fail when it will create the path to output the results.

+#### Starting the first worker of a 6 node cluster:

 ```
-docker run -d --rm -it  --net=host --name spark-worker --hostname spark-worker  --add-host spark-master:178.33.63.238 --add-host spark-worker:178.33.63.238  --add-host node1:178.33.63.238 \
+docker run -d --rm -dit  --net=host --name spark-worker \
+           --hostname spark-worker  \
+           --add-host spark-master:178.33.63.238 \
+           --add-host spark-worker:178.33.63.238  \
            --add-host=node01:178.33.63.238  \
            --add-host=node02:178.33.63.219 \
            --add-host=node03:178.33.63.192 \